dashingsoft/pyarmor/docs/how-to/ci.rst

 In the following cases, it need request one new CI regfile

 - After :term:`Pyarmor CI` License is expired, all the previous CI regfiles don't work any longer.
 After the renewal is successful, it need request new CI regfile ``pyarmor-ci-N.zip``
 - After Pyarmor is upgrade one new major/minor version, the old CI regfile may not work in the latest version (but it still works with old Pyarmor version).
-It need request one new CI regfile by the version.
+It need request one new CI regfile by new version.
 Note that the patch number has no effect for this case, for example, from v9.1.3 to v9.1.8, nothing changed.

 High frequency use solution
 ---------------------------